 WHAT WOULD YOU DO FOR LOVE?

 London, 1910.
-Adelaide works as a hat-maker in a milliner’s shop, going about her day as she does every other.
-George Love is a man with a sinister plan.
-As their lives intertwine, it becomes a guessing game of who has the upper hand.
-Caitlin Wise and Dustin Bronson star in this breathtaking drama filled with mystery and intrigue.
+Adelaide, a quiet dreamer, works as a hat-maker in a milliner shop, her days predictable and routine.
+Enter the mysterious “Mr. Love”, a man with a sinister plan.
+As their lives intertwine, it’s a guessing game of who has the upper hand.
+Caitlin Wise stars in this breathtaking drama filled with mystery and intrigue.

 Book by Thomas Meehan

 TOMORROW IS ONLY A DAY AWAY